ISO 9001:2015 Clause 9.2 Internal Audit

-In internal audit many organization do not differentiate between major and minor nonconformance.
-The auditors need to consider all the evidence available to see whether there a process or sub-system of the QMS is failing.
-It is the combination of all the evidence that will contribute to the informed judgement that the auditors will be required to present to the organization.
+In an internal audit, many organization does not differentiate between major and minor nonconformance.
+The auditors need to consider all the evidence available to see whether there a processes or sub-system of the QMS is failing.
+It is the combination of all the evidence that will contribute to the informed judgment that the auditors will be required to present to the organization.

-- In a XYZ company while auditing in the Insurance claims manager’s office, the auditor saw an office file titled “Insurance Process Guide” lying on a shelf.
+1. In an XYZ company, while auditing in the Insurance claims manager’s office, the auditor saw an office file titled “Insurance Process Guide” lying on a shelf.
 The auditor was told that these are important Standard Operating He promptly glanced through work procedure No. PWP02, PWP04 & PWP06 contained in the “Insurance Process Guide’” section A, PWP 2,4,&6 which were at revision status 01.
-The auditor cross-checked these SOPs on company’s central server and noted that PWP02 & PWP04 were at revision status 02 and PWP0 6 at revision status 03.
+The auditor cross-checked these SOPs on the company’s central server and noted that PWP02 & PWP04 were at revision status 02 and PWP0 6 at revision status 03.